Magoc-s/Magoc-s.github.io/index.md

 ### [Build](#)

 All about co-creating, testing and delivering initial offerings of the IEDS and building up the IEDS as an organisation.
-These include building out the physical space for the IEDS, developing strong partnerships, services and events such as tutoring/mentoring, guest speakers/residencies, industry projects/hackathons
+These include building out the physical space for the IEDS, developing strong partnerships and services and events such as tutoring/mentoring, guest speakers/residencies, industry projects/hackathons

   </article>